 I was undergoing personal issues when I arrived in Santorini.
 I didn’t expect much in this place; I even thought I’d get more depressed.

 After all, a lot of people have told me that it was the perfect place for a honeymoon.
 Being newly single, I didn’t expect Santorini to offer me refuge.

 I was wrong.
 Not only did Santorini soothe my soul, it also made me realize that yeah, things were as it should be.

 There was no room for regrets or what-could-have-beens.
 What was important was for me to live the moment and to look forward to the days to come.

 And that’s exactly what I did.
-In my four days there, I did nothing but walk around its silent and empty streets which, during early spring, were thankfully devoid of the hordes of people that are usually there during the summer season.
+In my four days there (I took the ferry from Athens to Santorini), I did nothing but walk around its silent and empty streets which, during early spring, were thankfully devoid of the hordes of people that are usually there during the summer season.

 I walked one path after another, encountering nobody except the occasional local.

 In Fira, I spent hours lying down and reading on benches overlooking the caldera, ate gyros (because they were cheap) at sidewalk restaurants, and listened to Mass conducted in Greek.

 In Oia, I saw firsthand those blue-domed buildings that have long symbolized this Greek island, and took a lot of pictures, hoping that I could capture the perfect image that would encapsulate all that is Santorini.

 However, if I were asked what my itinerary was, I would be hard pressed to give an answer.